Table of Contents

 According to DGCA, drone use is allowed in Costa Rica, subject to DGCA regulations.
 Read on for more details.

-Here are the most important rules to know for flying a drone in Costa Rica:.
+Here are the most important rules for flying a drone in Costa Rica:

 - Fly only during daylight hours and in clear weather.